Applying to Graduate

 Step #1: Run a degree audit online at my.berklee.edu to confirm you will meet all requirements for your academic program

 a.
-Log in, click on the "Students" link, then select “My Degree Audit” under the Academic Profile submenu
+Log in and select “My Degree Audit” under the Academic Profile submenu

 b.
 Select your active academic program (major)